Ethnicity is an important part of our identity. And we want everyone to feel represented and seen on Bumble.

-We know that we’ve got work to do when it comes to helping people from systematically excluded communities connect.
-This is something that matters deeply to us and something we’ve been actively working to improve.
+We wholeheartedly believe that people from all cultures, backgrounds and identities should be able to make safe, kind connections on Bumble.
+We know we have work to do when it comes to helping people from systematically marginalized communities connect.
+This matters deeply to us and is something were actively working to improve.

 Choose how you identify

-You can choose up to five options that best describe your ethnicity.
-You can share these on your profile, if you’d like, or keep them private – it’s completely up to you.
+You can choose from up to five options that best describe your race and ethnicity.
+You can share these on your profile, if you'd like, or keep them private.
+It's completely up to you.

-If you can’t find an option that you identify, let us know here.
+If you can't find an option that you identify with, let us know.
 We want to keep improving this experience, and expect the ethnicity options to grow as we learn more from our members.

 You're in control of what you share on Bumble.
 If you ever want to stop sharing information about your race and ethnicity with us, just head to your profile editor and deselect any options you've previously selected.